john-farina/Zoltar/README.md

 <img src="./src/img/depthPic.png" width="50" />
 </div>

-I cut them this way so i can animate his right hand with css, and place his other hand over a css made table to create depth.
+I cut them this way so i can animate his right hand with css over the crystal ball and place his other hand over a css made table using `z-index` to create more depth in the 2D image.
 <br/>

 ### Booth & Background
+####  **Zoltar Text**

-For the booth design first i made the Zoltar logo which old fortune telling machines usually have, i used a JS library for the curve of the text and added a `text-shadow` to create more depth.
+For the text i used a JS library to help with the curve that the fortune telling machines usually have. i Chose *insert library name here* which is a text curving library to solve this issue.

+#### **Lamps**
 <br />

 ### Fortune Card